darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 You can automatically enable in new images by setting the value of [preferences > processing > auto-apply pixel workflow defaults](../../preferences-settings/processing.md#image-processing) to 'scene-referred (AgX)'.

-# usage

-Please take note of the following guidelines while using this module within your workflow:

-only use one display transform
-: Never use _AgX_ together with another display transform module (i.e. [_sigmoid_](./sigmoid.md), [_filmic rgb_](./filmic-rgb.md) or [_base curve_](./base-curve.md)).

-adjust for the mid-tones first
-: By default, the module preserves middle gray.
-Before using _AgX_, you should first use the [_exposure_](./exposure.md) module to adjust the mid-tones to your liking.

-A [recommended workflow](#recommended-workflow) for using this module is provided at the end of this page.

 # primaries

 The "primaries" are the defining feature of AgX and the core of how it handles color.
 They determine the basic color appearance of the image _before_ the tone mapping curve is applied.
 For precise definitions of the color terms used in this section, please refer to [_darktable's color dimensions_](../../special-topics/color-management/color-dimensions.md).